stefanhiemer/topoptlab/docs/source/introduction/intro_to.md

 maximization in nonlocal elasticity{cite}`sigmund2012sensitivity`.
 A solution that leaves the original objective function untouched is the smoothing of the design densities and guarantees well-posedness and mesh-independence{cite}`bruns2001topology`.
-This operation ca be written via a convolution integral
+This operation can be written via a convolution integral
 ```{math}
 x_p(r) = \int_{\Omega} H(r, s) \, x(s) \, ds
 ```